MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

 By using the **WindowsXamlHost** control, you can add built-in or custom Universal Windows Platform (UWP) controls to your WPF or Windows Forms desktop application.
 This is one of several ways to host UWP controls in Windows Forms and WPF applications as part of a feature called *XAML Islands*.
 For more information, see [UWP controls in desktop applications (XAML Islands)](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls).

 > [!NOTE]
-> If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
-If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.

-## Requirements

-This control is currently available as a developer preview for Windows 10, version 1903, and later.
+> This control is currently available as a developer preview for Windows 10, version 1903, and later.
 Although we encourage you to try out this control in your own prototype code now, we do not recommend that you use it in production code at this time.
 For more information, see [XAML Islands feature roadmap](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#xaml-islands-feature-roadmap).
+If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
+If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.

 See our list of [known issues](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) for WPF and Windows Forms controls in the Windows Community Toolkit repo.